 However, the problem we faced was quite unexpected.
-Python-social-auth does not work with Microsoft backend.
+Python-social-auth does not work with the Microsoft backend.
 The process of pointing this out and the solution we came up with is described below.

 Standard Microsoft Auth Procedures